jennyzhzihi/Yelp-Dataset-Challenge/README.md

 ## 1. Project Summary

-This purpose of this project is to build a sentiment analysis model that predicts whether a user liked a local business or not and construct a customer recomendation system based on the ratings
+This purpose of this project is to build a sentiment analysis model that predicts restaurant performance and construct a customer recomendation system based on the ratings

 The reviews are selected to be LasVegas based, since LA is a popular touristy city, the time window is set to past two years,i.e, from 2016-01-01 to the date the data is released